paimoe/rugbyguide_content/content/glossary/blind-and-open.md

 hideToc: true
 hideDate: true
 todo: define touch
+description: A definition of the terms "blind side" and "open side" in Rugby Union
 ---

 Wherever play takes place on the field, the side with the smallest distance to touch is called the **blind side**.
 The other side is called the **open side**.